MinhoJJang/MinhoJJang/README.md

 ## 😀 Introduction

-Welcome to my GitHub!
-I'm Minho Jang, an engineer who provides solutions through systematic design.

-Modern services are more than simple problem solving, they are complex challenges that require multiple perspectives and multi-faceted analysis.
-To capture and solve these complexities, I hold a deep understanding of the design and flow of services as one of the most important values of an engineer.

-I believe that every service is made up of a set of interconnected pipelines, and when you look at the role each pipeline plays and the structure of the service as a whole from an architect's perspective, you gain a clearer understanding of the nature of the problem.
-With this insight, I constantly strive to be able to analyze problems from multiple angles and propose optimal solutions.

-I want to grow into an irreplaceable engineer who can solve complex problems with a deep understanding of design.
+Hello, I'm Minho Jang – a dedicated engineer specializing in cloud infrastructure deployment, pipeline design, and systematic problem solving.
+With hands-on experience designing robust architectures (including MSA, 3-tier, CDC/ETL, and STT) across AWS, GCP, and KakaoCloud, I view every service as a series of interconnected pipelines.
+This architectural perspective allows me to analyze complex challenges from multiple angles and propose optimal, scalable solutions.
+My mission is to grow into an irreplaceable engineer who delivers reliable and innovative solutions for modern service design.

 ##  👨‍💻 Projects